Pet Preparedness - How To Keep Your Pet Safe In A Disaster

 - Three to seven days worth of food.
 If you have canned food in reserve that will last a while; dry food should be kept in an airtight container and rotated through every few months.

 - Seven days worth of water for each person and animal.

 - Pet medication

 Check out ASPCA’s more extensive list of things to think about and gather to be prepared.

 Wildfires are usually caused in the summertime for a few different reasons.
 Especially if you live on the West Coast, you never know when or where you could be in a situation involving a wildfire.
 That’s why it’s important to prepare, even just a little bit.
 We’ve laid out some basic things you can do to prepare in the event of a wildfire.

 - Get fire stickers on your front door.
 Along with you and your family's information, you can also list how many pets are in the household.
 That way, if your house catches on fire from wildfire, or even something else, firefighters will have an idea of how many animals and humans to keep an eye out for.
-Here’s a link to the free ASPCA sticker.
+Make sure to check out this free ASPCA fire sticker you can use!

 - Figure out an evacuation plan.
 The last thing you want to be doing while worrying about getting out quickly and safely is doing it all for the first time.